leikanger/leikanger.github.io/index.md

 ## Public presentation and PhD defense
-The neoRL framework is a result of my PhD project, a project that is planned to have a public online defence.
+The neoRL framework is a result of my PhD project, a project that is planned to have a public online defence the *july 5th at noon [GMT]*, 14:00 [Norway], 08:00 [Montreal], 06:00 [Alberta].
-Time and link for the public online event will be announced here as early as possible.
+Link for the stream will be announced here soon.

-[TBA] The public defense will be accessible for everybody through this page.
+[TBA] The public defense will be awailable for everybody through this page.
-Unfortunately, UiT will not be able to organize this defence before summer.
-In the meanwhile, do not hesistate to make contact for more information or a private presentation.
+More information will be published soon.